EvanTrader/Schwab-QC-Synthetic-Stops/README.md

 ## 🎯 Problem Solved

 **Charles Schwab rejects stop orders** when the stop price falls within the current bid-ask spread.
-This creates a significant challenge for algorithmic traders who rely on precise stop loss execution for risk management.
+This creates a significant challenge for algorithmic traders who rely on precise stop loss placement and execution for both position entry and risk management.
+Especially for QuantConnect algos, because QC symbol quote data is often different from Schwab’s - particularly right off the open and in high market volatility.

 **Traditional approaches fail because:**
 - Stop orders get rejected with "stop price must be outside bid-ask spread" errors
 - Market orders execute immediately at potentially worse prices
 - Manual monitoring is impractical for high-frequency strategies
+- Limit orders defeat the purpose of breakout entries, stop losses

 **My solution:**
 - **Automatic detection** of Schwab's specific rejection messages